When will you receive your provisional marks email?

 Missing Course Marks and Grades

-If there is a blank space against a course, this means that we are missing a mark for at least one of the components in that course and thus cannot calculate an overall mark for the course.
+If there is a blank space against a course, this means that we are missing a mark for at least one of the assessments in that course and thus cannot calculate an overall provisional mark or grade for the course.

 Grades